-Results from this analysis are the first foray into pairing functional data analysis with pupil light response trajectories to better understand the utility of these methods discriminating between acute cannabis use and no use.
+Results from this analysis are the first foray into pairing functional data analysis with pupil light response trajectories to better understand the utility of these methods in discriminating between acute cannabis use and no use.
 While cautiously optimistic these results show an advantage in using the full pupil light response trajectory to discriminate between cannabis users and a no-use control with only data collected after consumption, as well as differences in trajectories by frequency of use compared to no use.
 With larger samples and better validated data collection methods, functional data analysis methods should lead to tests with high specificity providing accountability and ensuring safer workplaces and reducing driver impairment on our roads.

 References: